 Dynamic testing is of major practical importance for the quality assurance of software systems.
-Up to 50 % of the overall development cost is incurred in software testing (MYERS and DAVIS).
+It typically consumes 30 % - 50 % of the overall software development effort and budget (e. g.
+Myers 1979).
 Investigations of various software development projects in several divisions of the Daimler-Benz Group showed that the costs for software testing mostly arose for unit testing, integration testing, and system testing.
 On average, 34 % of total testing expenses is spent on unit testing, 28 % on integration testing and approximately 27 % on system testing.
-The remaining 11 % is spent for specific tests like the examination of software-hardware interfaces.
+The remaining 11 % is spent on specific tests like the examination of software-hardware interfaces.